Mature Masculine

 Signs of the Space Cadet shadow:

-• You struggle with basic responsibilities.
+• We struggle with basic responsibilities.

-• You've confused transcendence with avoidance.
+• We confuse transcendence with avoidance.

 Near Enemies of Worldliness